What types of Cars can be imported to Australia?

 Types Vehicle Import Permits (VIA) available in Australia

-Classic cars – Vehicles manufactured prior to 1989 which do not have any major modifications can be imported under the pre-1989 scheme.
+Classic cars – Vehicles manufactured more than 25 years ago which do not have any major modifications can be imported under the Rolling 25 Year Rule scheme.
 Any modifications should be reported to the department of infrastructure to determine if approval will be granted

 Migrating to Australia – if you are migrating to Australia the government has put in place an Import permit specific for your situation.
 As long as you have lived overseas and owned your car for more than 12 months to be eligible under the Personal Import Scheme and you can only import one vehicle every 5 years.